 Odd Michigan lawmaker coalition fights solar rate cut

-Michigan’s two biggest power companies are lobbying to cut in half the rate they must pay for electricity from customers who install solar panels to lower their utility bills
+- Power firms want to cut in half the rate they pay for electricity from customers with solar panels

 Michigan’s two biggest power companies are locked in a battle with an unusual coalition of liberal Democrats and conservative Republicans over how much to pay for electricity from customers who install solar panels to lower their utility bills.

 DTE Energy and Consumers Energy want to cut in half the rate they must pay to such consumers, arguing that the current “net metering” rate amounts to a subsidy that is unfair to other electricity consumers.

 But the “green tea” coalition of environmental Democrats and tea party-oriented Republicans say they oppose the utilities’ proposal because they want to promote more power choices for customers and the expansion of alternative energy sources.